ceremcem/ractive-synchronizer/README.md

 This HOWTO explains how to convert sync components into async components in Ractive.

+### How

+1. Create a simple component.
+2. Use it anywhere you like in your app.
+3. When you need to remove it from your main bundle and load asynchronously:
+    1. Create a synchronizer proxy with your original component's name

+            Ractive.partials.foo = getSynchronizer();

+    2. Add `ASYNC` postfix to your original component name

+            Ractive.components.fooASYNC = Ractive.extend(...)

+    3. Remove `fooASYNC` (and its dependencies) from your bundle and load it any time in the future with any method you like (XHR, websockets, etc...)
+    4. Send a signal to the synchronizer when your component is ready.

 ### Advantages

+1. No modifications needed in your production app.
-1. Convert any sync component into async component with only 2 lines of modification.
+2. Convert any sync component into async component with only 2 lines of modification.
-2. Decide when, if and how you will load the component
+3. Control when, if and how you would load the component.

 ### Screenshot

 ![async-fallback](https://user-images.githubusercontent.com/6639874/43196121-a5918686-900f-11e8-9718-793d49c9be34.gif)

-# Steps
+# Example

 ### 1. Write a simple component